Small Trees For Front Yard (With Pictures) – Identification Guide

 Are you looking for a narrow, columnar evergreen tree to add visual appeal to a front yard?
 If so, the juniper ‘Compressa’ is an ideal choice.
 This dwarf pencil evergreen grows up to 5 ft.
 (1.5 m) tall and 1 ft.
 (0.3 m) wide.
 You can grow the small conifer in a front yard in USDA zones 2 to 6.

-The versatile landscaping juniper evergreen is ideal as a cone-shaped accent tree, foundation planting, or container plant.
+The versatile landscaping juniper tree is ideal as a cone-shaped accent tree, foundation planting, or container plant.

 Dwarf Alberta Spruce Tree (Picea glauca ‘Conica’)

-This dwarf Alberta spruce ‘Conica’ cultivar is a conical, evergreen shrub-like small tree perfect for small front yards.
+The dwarf Alberta spruce ‘Conica’ cultivar is a conical, evergreen shrub-like small tree, perfect for small front yards.
 The compact cone-shaped spruce grows as a small landscaping tree, characterized by soft, fragrant, light bluish-green foliage.
-In addition, this miniature Alberta shrub works as a foundation planting, accent tree, or low-growing hedge.
+In addition, this miniature tree works well as a foundation plant, accent tree, or low-growing hedge.

 The slow-growing spruce grows up to 4 ft.
 (1.2 m) tall and 3 ft.
 (1 m) wide.
 The evergreen landscaping tree is suitable for planting in USDA zones 5 through 7.